Do You Need Pesos in Cancun? Cancun Currency Guide for 2025

 For example, if something is $500 pesos, you would take off a zero ($50) and divide the amount by 2 to get to a value of around $25 USD.

-Of course, this is not an exact value but will give you a rough estimate of how much an item costs, which can help you keep track of your budget and spending.
+Now this isn’t exact but it will give you a rough estimate of how much an item costs, which can help you keep track of your budget and spending.

 Alternatively, you can pull out the calculator on your phone or use a currency converter app to get the exact value.